 From a developer standpoint, the big benefit of using PubNub is that by adopting their data streaming network, all the security essentials they need are available right out of the box.

-PubNub is compliant with a range of security legislation that includes HIPAA, the GDPR, and the EU-US Privacy Shield.
+PubNub is compliant with a range of security legislation that includes HIPAA and the GDPR.
 It also supports geographical limitations as to where messages are stored, due in large part to the availability of their data centers all over the world.

 Since all connections are outbound from the client, there are no open inbound ports required.
 Regional attacks are avoided using a system of intelligent data center routing protocols.